simagix/keyhole/README.md

 # Keyhole - MongoDB Performance Analytic
-Keyhole is a performance meansuring tool, written in GO (Golang), to collect stats from MongoDB instances and to meansure performance of a MongoDB cluster.
+Keyhole is a performance measuring tool, written in GO (Golang), to collect stats from MongoDB instances and to measure performance of a MongoDB cluster.
 It can also be configured as stats collecting agents and be expanded to a MongoDB instances monitoring tool.
-Golang was chosen to eliminate the needs to install an intepreter (such as Java) or 3pp modules (such as Python or Node.js).
+Golang was chosen to eliminate the needs to install an interpreter (such as Java) or 3pp modules (such as Python or Node.js).

 With Keyhole, experienced users should be able to spot performance issues and to determine whether upgrades are needed quickly from a few minutes of testing and analyzing the results.
 Keyhole supports TLS/SSL connections.